Basketball positions: Center

-The center (C)— also known as the five, the pivot, or the big; typically plays near the baseline or close to the basket (the "low post").
+The center (C)—also known as the five, the pivot, or the big—typically plays close to the basket (the "low post").
 They are usually the tallest players on the floor.
 Centers usually score "down low", or "in the paint" (near the basket, in the key), but there have been many centers who are good perimeter shooters as well.
-They are typically skilled at jump balls, pulling down rebounds, contesting shots, and setting screens on players.
+They are typically skilled at jump balls, rebounding, contesting shots, and setting screens on players.
 The goal of centers is to create possessions, and, therefore, opportunities to score, by rebounding and trying to stop the other team from scoring in the paint.
-Because of a center's central role in defense, "shots blocked" is an exciting stat that they, and sometimes other positions, bring to the game.
+Because of a center's central role in defense, "shots blocked" is often used as a stat for these players.

-In the past, players who played the center position were relatively slow and hung out at the basket but were much taller than every other player.
-Today, however, that generality has changed; now, players who play as a center can also be classified as power forwards, dominate opponents with their defensive skills, and switch things up and shoot from the high post.
-This has been due to the scarcity of players possessing great skill, ideal height, and durability.
-The development of more fast-paced and athletic basketball play, which calls for less traditional center play and a more up-and-down-the-court play style, has also contributed to the shift over time.
+In the past, center players were much taller than the other players on the court.
+Because of this, they were relatively slow, staying near the basket.
+Today, however, players who play as a center can also be classified as power forwards, dominate opponents with their defensive skills, and shoot from the high post.
+The development of more fast-paced and athletic play, which calls for less traditional center play and a more up-and-down-the-court play style, has also contributed to the shift over time.
 In the NBA, they are usually over tall.

 The presence of a center who can score in the low post (the area closest to the basket) helps to create balance within an offense.
-Especially if the big man has the footwork to do moves like drop steps, pivots, etc. it can open up the game for their teammates.
+Especially if the center has the footwork to do tactical moves (like drop steps and pivots) it can open up the game for their teammates.
 If it becomes too easy to score from the low post, the center will get double-teamed.
 This creates an opportunity for open shots by perimeter players as the center will "kick it out", or pass it, to an open perimeter or "wing" player.
 As perimeter players typically shoot better from long range, this, in turn, may create easier opportunities for a center to score, since defenses often play out closer to the perimeter shooters.